 He saw his opening and took it.
 A vital provision of the original health care reform law mandated that states accept federal funding to expand Medicaid eligibility for any adult with an income under 133% (now 138%) of the federal poverty line.
 The requirement was there to make sure that the poorest Americans, some 17 million who could not afford insurance even with new subsidies, would still be covered in some form.
 But, according to the Supreme Court, the federal government couldn't require states to accept the cash or implement the expansion.
 If a Governor felt like denying health care coverage to the poorest among their constituents on principle, that was their call.
 Rick Perry decided to make it.

-"I oppose both the expansion of Medicaid ... and the creation of a so-called 'state' health exchange,
+"I oppose both the expansion of Medicaid ... and the creation of a so-called 'state' health exchange," he told Secretary of Health and Human Services Kathleen Sibelius in a letter, because the programs represented "brazen intrusions into the sovereignty of [Texas]."

 "I stand proudly with the growing chorus of governors who reject the Obamacare power grab," he said, going on to call the Affordable Care Act "Orwellian."